ViLourenco/my-calendar-pro/readme.txt

 TODO: handle tzoffsetfrom/to in iCal from Google (part of the overall vcal block, not part of an event)
 TODO: add location search based on alternate location characteristics to query

+= 1.5.9 =

+* Bug fix: Handle event end dates if not provided in import file

 = 1.5.8 =

 * Add user-agent to PayPal integration